RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 I have had quite a lot of fun putting it on 7.5 IPS and smashing some distant drum mics.
 Man, that's fun.

+I do find it a bit annoying that it has RMS and Peak meters and not VU meters.
+I suppose that's alright since Cakewalk has RMS metering available for its console meters though.

+By the way... why does the tape emulator have a triode tube schematic icon?
+It clearly doesn't have 'tube like' saturation.

 #### Console Emulation

 {::nomarkdown}